ghc-proposals/ghc-proposals/README.rst

    - the types and semantics of any new library interfaces
    - how the proposed change addresses the original problem (perhaps referring back to the example)

+  The change should be phrased relative to the Haskell report and/or the GHC user manual.
+Do not assume familiarity with the implementation, and avoid referncing the implementation.

 c. *Effect and Interactions*.
 Detail how the proposed change addresses the original problem raised in the motivation.
 Detail how the proposed change interacts with existing language or compiler features.
 Think about what surprising or problematic interactions may occur.

 d. *Costs and Drawbacks*.
 What are the drawbacks and costs to the community should this change be implemented?
 For example, does this make Haskell harder to learn for novice users?
 Does it make Haskell code harder to read or reason about?
 Will the implementation be complex or invasive?